keddo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

     The script should display the number in base 16, followed by a new line

 Task 15: Write a script that encodes and decodes text using the rot13 encryption.
 Assume ASCII.
+Task 16: Write a script that prints every other line from the input, starting with the first line.